-The Holy Spirit, who is God, revealed words to the prophets, who in turn spoke or wrote these words.
+"God...spoke long ago to the fathers in the prophets..."
+Heb 1:1.
+God did this through the work of the Holy Spirit who revealed God's words to the prophets, who in turn spoke these words to the fathers.
 Therefore it could be said, "God said," or "the Holy Spirit said," or "the prophet said."

-Who are the words in the following attributed to?
+Who are the Scriptures cited in the following attributed to? (note that they are the same Scriptures)